slatedocs/slate/source/includes/_payouts.md

 **Managing uploaded public keys**

-The public keys management page can be accessed from the Public keys section of the Settings page in your TransferWise account.
+The public keys management page can be accessed via Manage public keys button in API tokens section of the Settings page in your TransferWise account.

-While adding a new public key you'll be prompted for 2FA.
+Since public key upload itself has to be protected from unauthorized use, you will be prompted for 2FA during this process.

 Note that to prevent abuse the number of public keys you can have stored is limited to 5.